|

 more or less the same length as the fretted strings.
 Each maker

-problem how to fix the extra strings.
-To get a clear idea, and for
+the problem how to design the extra neck and fix the extra strings.

-extensive details about all different kinds of harp guitars,
+For an extensive overview of all the many different kinds of harp

 |